A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease classification: Method

 \section{Method}

-The overall architecture of the proposed Swap-Adversarial Framework is illustrated in Figure \ref{fig:SwapAdversarialFramework}.
+The overall architecture of the proposed SAF is illustrated in Fig.~\ref{fig:SwapAdversarialFramework}.
 The framework consists of three main stages.
 First, a preprocessing stage enhances signal fidelity by removing various types of noise from the ECoG recordings.
 Second, the counterfactual data augmentation stage alleviates structural domain discrepancies caused by inter-subject variability by randomly swapping corresponding channels across subjects.
-Finally, the domain adversarial learning stage trains the encoder and domain discriminator adversarially to suppress subject-specific features and learn domain-invariant representations.
+Finally, the DAL stage trains the encoder and domain discriminator adversarially to suppress subject-specific features and learn domain-invariant representations.